Menu-to-Insight: OCR & RAG Pipeline

 Demonstrates

-• Designed a containerised, service-based architecture orchestrated with Docker Compose.
+• Deploying containerised services orchestrated with Docker Compose.

-• Developed a full-stack application with a clear separation between frontend and backend.
+• Building a full-stack app with a clean, modular frontend and backend.

 Tech Stack